Science Fiction Genre

-Science fiction, sometimes called SF (meaning Speculative Fiction), is a genre of fiction dealing principally with the impact of actual or imagined science on society or individuals or having a scientific factor as an essential orienting component.
+The Science fiction genre, sometimes called SF (meaning Speculative Fiction), deals principally with the impact of actual or imagined science on society or individuals or having a scientific factor as an essential orienting component.
 This is a form of writing that is concerned with a world removed in some fundamental way from our own, whether in time, attitude or knowledge.

 Science Fiction genre novels are literature about the future, telling stories of the marvels we hope to see, or for our descendants to see tomorrow, in the next century, or in the limitless duration of time.
 It doesn't just have to be about science, though.
 It has been described quite suitably as: "A controlled way to think and dream about the future."
 It can be about people, ideas, and where the world is going.
 It can also be about where people have already been.